fiunchinho/dmz-controller/README.md

     make helm

+Try out the controller creating our example ConfigMap and Ingress objects:

+    kubectl create -f examples/

+If you want to play around with different CIDRs, try passing different values to the `ConfigMap`

+    helm upgrade --install --namespace="default" "dmz-controller" "./helm/dmz-controller" --set cidrs.office="1.2.3.4/32",cidrs.vpn="5.6.7.8/32"

 ## How it works
 Let's say we want to create an `Ingress` object to expose our application to the outside.